—How your home’s property and location may factor into the construction budget

 Like any key home improvement, a new inground swimming pool can bring years of enjoyment and boost your property’s value and beauty.
 And like most major home improvements, the construction of a new pool also represents a major financial investment.

-In developing a project that meets your preferences and complements your outdoor space, a host of variables will influence the final contract price.
+In developing a project that meets your preferences and complements your outdoor space, a host of variables will influence the final pool cost.
 Among them are conditions of a home’s outdoor space—not only the specific spot where the pool will go, but conditions around the property.

 With this in mind, it’s helpful to know a little something about factors that occasionally come into play when constructing a pool.
 A basic understanding of them—which range from soil conditions to available space for heavy construction equipment to enter—will help you better appreciate the bids you obtain from pool contractors.